Charged AdS black holes with finite electrodynamics in 4D Einstein-Gauss-Bonnet gravity: Charged black hole solution in regularized 4D EGB gravity

 \section{Charged black hole solution in regularized 4D EGB gravity}

+In the last section we saw that by taking the naive limit of the $D = 4$, the action (6) becomes ill-defined.
 It was shown that a well behaved action exists and it belongs to what is known as the scalar-tensor formulation of regularized 4D Einstein-Guass-Bonnet theory which can be written as \cite{Hennigar:2020lsl,Fernandes1,Fernandes2}:

-here $S_{matter}$ encodes the effect of string corrections, finite electrodynamics and cosmological constant being part of the energy-momentum tensor of the matter fields.
+here $D=4$ and $S_{matter}$ encodes the effect of string corrections, finite electrodynamics, and cosmological constant being part of the energy-momentum tensor of the matter fields, respectively.
 As was shown in \cite{Fernandes1,Hennigar:2020lsl} the regularization can be achieved by addition a counter-term of the form

 where the tilde denotes quantities constructed from a conformal geometry $\tilde{g}_{\mu \nu} = g_{\mu \nu} e^{2\sigma}$.
 Then by taking the limit $ \lim_{D \to 4} (\int_{\mathcal{M}} d^{D} x \sqrt{-g} \mathcal{G}-\int_{\mathcal{M}} d^{D} x \sqrt{-\tilde{g}} \tilde{\mathcal{G}})/(D-4)$.
 If we now vary Eq.~(\ref{action}) with respect to metric we obtain \cite{Hennigar:2020lsl,Fernandes1,Fernandes2}: